Questions about the host of a murder mystery party.

 (They're often the ones who downloaded the game in the first place, although this isn't always so.)

-They also organise the venue, arrange for the invitations to be sent out and generally act as host on the day.
+They also organise the venue, send invitations, and act as host on the day.

 What does the host do?